 Phenytoin has a limited spectrum of antiarrhythmic activity.
 Its primary use is in management of digitalis-induced arrhythmias, because it abolishes digitalis-induced abnormal automaticity.
 The recommended dosage in dogs is 30 mg/kg, PO, tid, or 10 mg/kg, IV, over 5 min.

 Class II antiarrhythmic drugs are the β-adrenergic receptor blocking agents. β-Blockers are classified as nonselective (block both β1 and β2 receptors) or selective (block predominantly β1 receptors).
 As a class, all β-blockers are dose-dependent negative inotropes and chronotropes.
 Although characterized as class II antiarrhythmic agents, β-adrenergic blockers are used for a variety of indications in veterinary medicine, including control of inappropriate or undesirable sinus tachycardia, treatment of ventricular and supraventricular arrhythmias, management of chronic hypertension in dogs and cats, and palliation of adverse effects of uncontrolled hyperthyroidism in cats and pheochromocytoma in dogs.
 They are well recognized for their cardioprotective effects in people with heart failure, leading to improved survival.
 Data and experience supporting this indication in veterinary medicine is lacking in dogs and cats, and the relative risks of initiation of a β-blocker in the face of heart failure should not be ignored.
 The earliest generation of this class was nonselective, blocking both β1 and β2 receptors (eg, propranolol).
 Subsequent generations became selective β1-receptor blockers in an attempt to limit the adverse effects associated with β2-receptor blockade (eg, atenolol).
-Third-generation β-blockers (eg, carvedilol) were developed to be more complete adrenergic blockers and are β1, β2 and α1-receptor blockers.
+Third-generation β-blockers (eg, carvedilol) were developed to be more complete adrenergic blockers and are β1, β2, and α1-receptor blockers.
 Carvedilol may also have some important antioxidant effects that have contributed to its proven efficacy for treatment of heart failure in people.
-In veterinary medicine, the most commonly used β-blocker is atenolol.

 Propranolol, the prototype, is competitive and nonselective, blocking both β1 and β2 receptors.
 The dosage in dogs is 0.2–1 mg/kg, PO, tid (titrate dose to effect) and in cats is 0.4–1.2 mg/kg (2.5–5 mg/cat), PO, tid.
 Use of propranolol should be avoided in dogs and cats with evidence of primary respiratory disease (eg, asthma).

-Atenolol is a β1-selective blocking agent and is the most routinely used β-blocker in veterinary medicine.
+Atenolol is a β1-selective blocking agent and is the most commonly used β-blocker in veterinary medicine.
 Because it is β1-selective, it has less potential to cause or contribute to bronchospasm in predisposed dogs and cats, although the β1-selectivity is likely limited or absent at high doses.
 The dosage in dogs is 0.2–1 mg/kg, PO, bid, and in cats 1–2.5 mg/kg, PO, bid, or 6.25–12.5 mg/cat, PO, bid.
 Some references suggest cats can be dosed every 24 hr, but most cardiologists believe that continuous β-blockade (the clinical target) is not possible with daily dosing.
 In both dogs and cats, titrating up gradually is required, especially if atenolol is initiated in the face of active or stable CHF or in DCM.
 In general, dogs and cats without CHF and normal systolic function can tolerate higher initial and target dosages.
 Abrupt discontinuation should be avoided; if cessation is indicated, titrating down gradually is recommended.
-If CHF develops in animal receiving atenolol, the dosage may need to be reduced and the drug eventually discontinued, but unless the CHF is life-threatening, abrupt cessation should still be avoided.
+If CHF develops in an animal receiving atenolol, the dosage may need to be reduced and the drug eventually discontinued, but unless the CHF is life-threatening, abrupt cessation should still be avoided.
 Potential adverse effects are dose related and more likely if underlying systolic function is present.
 Adverse effects include myocardial depression, bradycardia (sinus and AV block), and hypotension.